Tilok Chand Mehroom: Poetry

 There were no libraries in the schools of North West Frontier Province when Mehroom was growing up.
 With no formal training or instruction and very limited access to literary works, it is remarkable that he developed a love of poetry and achieved acclaim as a poet himself.
 He found, read eagerly and was inspired by poetry collections of Mirza Ghalib and Mohammad Ibrahim Zauq during his 4 years in Bannu.
 He wrote simple couplets whilst still at primary school, but it was in Bannu that he started taking his writing seriously.
 He composed a nazm entitled Khidmat-e-Validain when he was about 12/13 years old.
 It earned him the praise not only from the Divisional Inspector of Schools but also from the Director of Education.

 By the time he finished his studies at Diamond Jubilee School (Bannu), his poems were being published in Makhzan (Lahore) and Zamana (Kanpur).
 Once he moved to Rawalpindi, he became a frequent invitee to the annual mushairas organised by Khwaja Abdul Raheem in Lyallpur (now Faisalabad).
 Regulars to these mushairas included Jigar Moradabadi and Hafeez Jullundhri among others.

 After the death of his beloved wife, Mehroom wrote poems reflecting his disenchantment with the ephemerality of life and the instability of relationships.
 The most famous of these is Ashk-e-Hasrat (part of his collection entitled Toofan-e-Gham).

 Mehroom's first major publication was Ganj-e-Ma'ani which contained a rich variety of 175 nazms as well as many rubais, qasidas, sehras, and nohas.
 Poets and literary critics like Niaz Fatehpuri, Muhammad Iqbal, Firaq Gorakhpuri, Kaifi Azmi, Josh Malsiani and Ejaz Hussain have admired his poetry.

 Ethics and views

 Born in a Hindu family, Mehroom grew up in a predominantly Muslim community.
 This mix of cultures in his early years was greatly influential on his thinking.
 When his daughter Shakuntala died, her remains were buried (Muslim manner), not cremated (Hindu way).
 He gave precedence to "the man" over "his religion".
-When he died, his pall-bearers were two Hindus, one Muslim & one Sikh, and the Dasween (ceremony performed on the 10th day after death) included recitals from the Vedas & Bhagavad Gita (Hindu), the Qur'an (Muslim) and Sukhmani Sahib (Sikh).
+When he died, his pall-bearers were two Hindus, one Muslim and one Sikh, and the Dasween (ceremony performed on the 10th day after death) included recitals from the Vedas and Bhagavad Gita (Hindu), the Qur'an (Muslim) and Sukhmani Sahib (Sikh).

 Mehroom was not a political activist but, as with much literature of this period, some of his poems reflect the political unrest in the country.
 His friendship with Allama Sir Muhammad Iqbal did not dissuade him from disagreeing with Allama's proposals for India's independence at the Round Table Conference in London.